 Gui, who disappeared while on holiday in Thailand, said he had voluntarily surrendered to Chinese authorities in October last year over his alleged involvement in a fatal hit-and-run incident in China 12 years ago.

 His missing colleague Lee Bo, while he didn't make a televised appearance, also made a public statement that appeared coerced, saying he was helping police with inquiries in southern China, and issued a statement condemning his colleague Gui.

-Fear and shame“In all of these recent cases of public confession in China we are witnessing a politics of fear and shame.
-The guilt or innocence of those concerned is unimportant relative to political ends, such as cracking down on internal opposition or dissent,” said David Bandurski, a researcher at the Journalism and Media Studies Centre at Hong Kong University.
+“In all of these recent cases of public confession in China we are witnessing a politics of fear and shame.
+The guilt or innocence of those concerned is unimportant relative to political ends, such as cracking down on internal opposition or dissent,” said

 “The tactical use of fear and shame can be seen to link these various acts of ‘confession’ – whether they involve journalists in China or booksellers in Hong Kong.
 This is not a new tactic at all, and it hearkens back to the letters of self-criticism, or jiantao, that were a constant feature of Chinese politics and society during the Mao era,” said Bandurski.

 The case of the missing Hong Kong booksellers has prompted alarm for autonomy in Hong Kong, which is supposed to have press freedom and human rights guarantees under the territory’s Basic Law constitution.